I am aware that you may not know me and therefore an introduction might be helpful…

 So I’ve walked through decades of not quite knowing who I am – because I didn’t fit into a neat box professionally or socially.
 Sometimes that was OK because I was forging a new path and could see where I was going.
 Other times it just felt like a weird wilderness.

 Fortunately, the things I was reading and listening to gave me hope that this wasn’t a futile exercise.
-And from my personal experience – of business challenges, family trauma and then being diagnosed with a rare form of breast cancer over the last year – meant that I had no hiding place.
+And from my personal experience – of business challenges, family trauma and then being diagnosed with a rare form of breast cancer in 2018 – meant that I had no hiding place.
 I had to stay with the question, rather than get absorbed in daily activities.

 Struggling to make sense of a complex and diverse life, I put these words together as my introduction to a new online group – the Right Company, with Bernadette Jiwa – in early June 2018.
 Suddenly I saw that the thread, present in various guises throughout my life, had a name!